WICG/portals/README.md

 - Discuss viewport size.
 Full viewport size at all times?
 Resizing OK or no?
 I'm sketchy on the plan here.
 - Discuss practices and patterns for authors of portaling sites, e.g. how to create a prerender (with a `display: none` portal) or an animated transition
+- Include more detailed samples of how authors would adapt for being in a portal and reacting to activation, including if applicable the resolution of https://github.com/WICG/portals/issues/3
 - Maybe this is where we discuss fallback content for non-supporting browsers?

 ### Interactivity